CALL ME ZEBRA

 *Fnalist for the PEN/Faulkner Award *Long listed for the PEN Open Book Award

-From an award-winning young author, a novel following a feisty heroine’s idiosyncratic quest to reclaim her past by mining the wisdom of her literary icons—even as she navigates the murkier mysteries of love.
+From the award-winning young author, a novel following a feisty heroine’s quest to reclaim her past through the power of literature—even as she navigates the murkier mysteries of love.

-PRAISE FOR FRA KEELER: Winner of the Whiting Award, 2015 National Book Foundation “5 Under 35” Honoree, 2015
+*Winner of a Whiting Writers Award *National Book Foundation “5 Under 35” Honoree

 In Azareen Van der Vliet Oloomi’s debut novel Fra Keeler, a man purchases a house, the house of Fra Keeler, moves in, and begins investigating the circumstances of the latter’s death.
 Yet the investigation quickly turns inward, and the reality it seeks to unravel seems only to grow more strange, as the narrator pursues not leads but lines of thought, most often to hideous conclusions.